Golf is a game of tradition.

-You typically get paired against another team for 9 or 18 holes before moving on to the next match.
+You typically get paired against another team for 9 or 18 holes before moving on to the next match and all teams will start their round with a shotgun start.
 While some tournaments are traditional stroke play events too.
 This happens each day and the fun happens at night too.

 Horse Race and Parties